Do you need a 3000 calorie diet but don't know how to structure one?

 It depends on the time between the first meal and the workout.

-If you are going to eat and train, the ideal is something light but with enough nutrients to get a good workout.
+If you're going to eat and go to training, the ideal is something light but with enough nutrients to get a good workout.

-In that case you don't even need to change much, just eliminate meal 5.
+In this case you don't even need to change much, you just need to eliminate meal 5.

 There are several alternatives, don't forget that this is just a generic structure :)

-5. I wake up at 4:30 am to study I spend 2 hours traveling, I come home at 1:30 am how do I keep my diet this way?
+I wake up at 4:30 to study, spend 2 hours traveling, and return home at 1:30.
+How do I maintain my diet like this?

-6. My goal is to gain mass and I really have a hard time gaining weight.
-How would you adjust a diet even working 8 hours a day.
-I went to the nutritionist but I didn't get any gains.
-As I have 6 meals a day, I eat fruits in the intervals, I consume seeds like nuts and chestnuts.
-But I think the amount has not been enough to make gains, my weight is stable.
+My goal is to gain muscle and I really have trouble gaining weight.
+How would I adapt my diet even though I work 8 hours a day?
+I went to the nutritionist but I didn't see any gains.
+Since I eat 6 meals a day, I eat fruit in between meals and eat seeds like nuts and chestnuts.
+However, I believe that the quantity has not yet been enough to make gains, my weight is stable.

-7. My problem is that I can't eat, I'm an ectomorph, I need to eat and it's hard to eat a lot, then I have to help with hypercaloric, but I don't want to take the hyper anymore, I want to go only with solid food, but it's complicated.
+My problem is that I can't eat, I'm an ectomorph, I need to eat and it's difficult to eat a lot, so I have to help with hypercaloric, but I don't want to take the hyper anymore, I want to go only on solid food, but it's complicated.

-Hello, I would like to know if I can change the meals because I work I can't do all these meals, like a place to make these 6/7 meals, I could do it like in the morning when you wake up, combine meals 1 and 2 and eat for breakfast all together and the meal 3 I make the normal lunch and 4 and 5 together to be like the afternoon snack and at 6 I make the normal dinner to have less meal in the day so at the end would I have 4 meals in the day for me to do this? then I eat more at each meal to give the right amount at the end.
-I don't know if you can understand, I don't know if I said it right, thank you, I'm waiting for an answer...
+Hello, I wanted to know if I can change the meals because I don't have time to make all of these meals at work.
+If I make these 6/7 meals, I could do it in the morning when I wake up and combine meals 1 and 2 and eat them all together for breakfast.
+I make lunch for meal 3 as normal, and meals 4 and 5 together to be like an afternoon snack.
+I make dinner for meal 6 as normal so that I have fewer meals during the day.
+In the end, it would be about 4 meals during the day.
+Can I do this?
+Then I eat more at each meal to have the right amount at the end.
+I don't know if you'll understand.
+I don't know if I said it right.
+Thank you.
+I'm waiting for your answer...

-Yes Darlison, it's okay to eat fewer meals if you eat more at each one.
+Yes Darlison, there is no problem in having fewer meals if you eat more at each one.

 The most important thing is the total at the end of the day, not the number of times you eat.